butla/bultrowicz.com/cd-with-angularjs-commits.rst

 For Coveralls to work, it needs to have the repo token allowing it to upload data to your profile.
 It will look for it in ``COVERALLS_REPO_TOKEN`` environment variable.
-Thankfully, Snap allows to set secure (secret) variables that will be cut out the logs.
+Thankfully, Snap allows to set secure (secret) variables that will be cut out of the logs.

 .. image:: /_static/cd-with-angularjs-commits/secure_variable.png